Brooks, Orioles stymie hot-hitting Nationals in 2-0 victory

+WASHINGTON (AP) — The Washington Nationals had gotten quite used to banging around the baseball and circling the bases, so they were understandably startled when their bats were rendered useless by Aaron Brooks and the Baltimore bullpen.

-WASHINGTON (AP) — Aaron Brooks came up with an unexpected pitching gem against the torrid-hitting Nationals, throwing six innings of two-hit ball Tuesday night to help the Baltimore Orioles to a 2-0 victory that ended Washington’s five-game winning streak.
+Brooks pitched a gem against the torrid-hitting Nationals, throwing six innings of two-hit ball Tuesday night to help the Orioles to a 2-0 victory that ended Washington’s five-game winning streak.

-The Nationals were coming off a weekend sweep of Chicago Cubs and had won 12 of 14 to take control of the NL wild-card race before getting upended by the neighboring, last-place Orioles.
+The Nationals were coming off a weekend sweep of the Chicago Cubs and had won 12 of 14 to take control of the NL wild-card race before getting upended by the neighboring, last-place Orioles.

+“We didn’t hit,” manager Dave Martinez said.
+“Aaron Brooks kept us off balance all night and couldn’t score a run.”

-Brooks (4-7) came in with a 6.21 ERA and was facing a team averaging 9 ½ runs over its last 11 games.
+Brooks (4-7) took the mound with a 6.21 ERA and was facing a team averaging 9 ½ runs over its last 11 games.
 The right-hander allowed just four baserunners and struck out six, including four in a row bridging the first and second innings.

-Rookie Hunter Harvey worked out of a bases-loaded jam in the eighth, striking out Asdrubal Cabrera after yielding a triple to Trea Turner and a pair of two-out walks.
+Rookie Hunter Harvey entered in the eighth for the fourth time since making his debut on Aug.
+17. After Trea Turner hit a one-out triple, Harvey struck out Adam Eaton, walked Anthony Rendon and Juan Soto to load the bases and fired a few fastballs around 100 mph before striking out Asdrubal Cabrera .

+It was the kind of performance the Orioles were looking for when they drafted him in the first round of the 2013 draft.

 Mychal Givens, the last of four Orioles relievers, got three straight outs to complete the four-hitter and earn his 11th save.